GlennFolker/MindustryModTemplate/README.md

 > [!TIP]
 > There's no `name` property in this template's `mod.json`.
 That property is automatically filled up when building.

-   Here's an example of a properly configured mod base from the template, assuming "confictura" as the name:
+   Here's an example of a properly configured mod base from the template, *assuming "confictura" as the name*:
    ```mermaid
    ---
    title: Project Hierarchy